 Inspect and repair gatewell dip net as needed.

 ESBS, Flow Vanes, and VBS.
-In 2018, install screens by March 1 in at least the first three operational units in the priority order (Table LGS-5).
-Additional units may be screened prior to April 1 if maintenance schedules allow.

 After ESBSs are removed for winter maintenance, inspect for juvenile salmonid mortalities and all other incidental fish mortalities.
 Inspect ESBSs within a week after removal, or as soon as practical.
 All mortalities are to be counted, or otherwise estimated, for each ESBS and reported to CENWW-OD-T.